tylerthejester/Styled-ToDo-List/README.md

 • Put a note under the title to let users know how to remove any item on the list. <br />
 • Changed the remove item style from (-) to [x] to make it more intuitive for users. <br />
-• Made the elements more responsive with the width. <br />
+• Made the elements more responsive with the margin and width. <br />
 • Changed the app background to dark gray

 ## How to run